-The Beeville campus, located at 3800 Charco Road in Beeville, is a hub of active student activity and welcoming advisors, directors, and faculty.
-All employees at the site are there to serve our students and to help guide their path to success!
-We offer both credit classes in academic areas (such as the Core Curriculum) which transfer to any college or university.
-Both the Academic area and the Workforce area offer opportunities for future employment by skills training and by providing access to a Workforce Solutions of the Coastal Bend Center on site.
-We work with area Independent School Districts to offer Dual Credit courses to students still attending high school as well as Dual Credit classes to high school students who wish to attend CBC.
-We also offer for students and adults of any age interested in learning opportunities a series of continuing education classes.
-All of our sites provide students' access to Library Resources through the CBC website.
+The Beeville campus, located at 3800 Charco Road in Beeville, is a hub of active students and welcoming advisors, directors, and faculty.
+All employees are there to serve the students and help guide their path to success!
+We offer credit classes in academic areas (Core Curriculum) which can transfer to various colleges or universities.
+Both the academic and the career and technical education areas offer opportunities for future employment by skills training and providing access to the Workforce Solutions of the Coastal Bend Center on site.
+CBC works with area Independent School Districts to offer Dual Credit courses to students still attending high school as well as Dual Credit classes to high school students who wish to attend CBC.
+We also offer learning opportunities in continuing education for students of any age.
+All CBC sites provide students' access to Library Resources through the CBC website.